davidofug/group-fund-manager/README.md

 ## How to add a Member

-1. Click Members on Menu at the Left
+1. Click Members on the Menu at the left
 2. The details you can provide about a new Member are:-
     - Photo (optional)
     - Phone number